 Is it reliable and secure?

 Absolutely.
-UnDraw is an open-source illustration library.
-Its reliability stems from the fact that it is not an application that requires the transfer of sensitive data.
+UnDraw is an open source illustration library.
+Its reliability comes from the fact that it's not an application requiring sensitive data transfers.
 You download SVG files directly from their site.
-There are no user accounts, and your creations are not stored on third-party servers.
-For us at Easy Web, this is a key point: your work remains local and secure.
-It is a passive tool, a resource, not an interactive service that could pose privacy issues.
+There's no user account, no storage of your creations on third-party servers.
+For us at Easy Web, this is a key point: your work remains securely localized.
+It's a passive tool, a resource, not an interactive service that could pose confidentiality issues.

 Is it compatible with my other tools?